-In some instances, the problems are larger than a simple maintenance repair.
-These problems will be escalated to our Engineering Department for further investigation.
+In some instances, the issue may require more than a simple maintenance repair.
+Such issues will be escalated for further investigation.